Skip to main content

 Trash

-JuiceFS keeps deleted files in Trash for a certain period of time before the actual deletion from object storage.
-Files remain billable even in Trash.
-Users may restore or delete files from Trash in JuiceFS console.
+JuiceFS keeps deleted files in trash for a specified period of time before actual deletion from object storage.
+(Trash files are billable!
+They are kept in object storage as well.)

 info